8 ways to reduce admin burden on your finance team

 Running a finance team in a growing business often feels like juggling flaming torches while riding a unicycle.
 You’re chasing overdue invoices, drowning in spreadsheets, and spending countless hours on repetitive tasks that could be automated.
 If your team is stretched thin managing manual processes instead of focusing on strategic work, you’re not alone.
 The good news?
 There are proven ways to cut through the administrative chaos and free up your team’s time for what really matters.

-Finance teams in scale-ups and SMBs face a perfect storm of administrative challenges.
+Finance teams in scale-ups and SMBs face a perfect storm of administrative challenges that reduce productivity and increase manual work burden.
 Manual invoice tracking means someone has to remember to follow up on payments, often relying on scattered Excel files or handwritten notes.
-Payment reminder processes eat up hours each week, with team members crafting individual emails and making phone calls to chase overdue accounts.
+Payment reminder processes eat up hours each week, with team members crafting individual emails and making phone calls to chase overdue accounts, creating significant administrative overhead.

 Data lives everywhere except where you need it.
 Customer information sits in one system, payment history in another, and communication records are scattered across email threads.
 Reconciliation becomes a time-consuming puzzle, and important invoices slip through the cracks because there’s simply no systematic way to track everything.

-This administrative burden prevents your finance team from doing strategic work.
-Instead of analyzing cash flow trends or supporting business decisions, they’re stuck updating spreadsheets and chasing payments manually.
+This administrative burden prevents your finance team from doing strategic work that drives business growth.
+Instead of analyzing cash flow trends, forecasting revenue, or supporting critical business decisions, they’re stuck updating spreadsheets and chasing payments manually.
+Tools that reduce manual finance team workload can transform this dynamic, freeing up skilled professionals to focus on high-value financial analysis and planning.

 1: Automate your invoice payment reminders

-Nothing transforms your collections process quite like automated payment reminders.
-Instead of manually crafting emails or making phone calls, automated systems send personalized notifications via email, SMS, and even WhatsApp based on predefined schedules.
+Nothing transforms your collections process quite like automated payment reminders that reduce payment admin workload significantly.
+Instead of manually crafting emails or making phone calls, automated systems send personalized notifications via email, SMS, and even WhatsApp based on predefined schedules, eliminating repetitive administrative tasks.

 These systems work around the clock, sending gentle reminders before due dates and escalating communications for overdue accounts.
 You can customize the tone and frequency to match your customer relationships, ensuring professional yet persistent follow-up without burning staff hours.

-The beauty lies in consistency.
+The beauty lies in consistency and efficiency gains that reduce administrative tasks significantly.
 Every customer receives timely reminders, nothing falls through the cracks, and your team can focus on handling exceptions rather than routine follow-ups.
-Automated reminders typically improve payment times while reducing the administrative workload by up to 70%.
+Automated reminders typically improve payment times while reducing the administrative workload by up to 70%, making them essential tools to reduce manual finance team workload.

 2: Integrate your accounting software with other systems

-Stop copying and pasting data between systems.
-Modern integrations connect your accounting package directly with CRM systems, banking platforms, and credit management tools, creating seamless workflows that eliminate duplicate data entry.
+Stop copying and pasting data between systems and reduce finance admin time through smart integrations.
+Modern integrations connect your accounting package directly with CRM systems, banking platforms, and credit management tools, creating seamless workflows that eliminate duplicate data entry and reduce administrative burden for finance teams.

-Whether you’re using Excel, AFAS, Twinfield, SAP, or NetSuite, integration tools can bridge the gaps without requiring a complete system overhaul.
-Customer information flows automatically between platforms, invoices sync in real time, and payment updates appear instantly across all connected systems.
+Whether you’re using Excel, AFAS, Twinfield, SAP, or NetSuite, integration tools like Power Query connector for Twinfield can bridge the gaps without requiring a complete system overhaul.
+Customer information flows automatically between platforms, invoices sync in real time, and payment updates appear instantly across all connected systems, significantly reducing manual data handling.

 This connectivity means your team spends less time on data entry and more time on analysis.
 When systems talk to each other, you get a single source of truth that everyone can rely on, reducing errors and improving decision-making speed.